Mystievous/MidiReassignmentTool/README.md

 Allows midi inputs to be reassigned before being outputted to another device.

-Requires Windows and Supercollider 3.11.2 (Other versions are compatible, and can be used by adjusting the batch file).
+Requires Windows and [Supercollider 3.11.2](https://supercollider.github.io/download) (Other versions of sc are compatible, and can be used by adjusting the batch file).

 ---